Frequently Asked Questions

-A: We will be having parent meetings to provide more information and give you an opportunity to ask questions.
-Information about those can be found here.
+A: We have parent meetings to provide more information and give you an opportunity to ask questions.
 Talk to your current teacher and principal to see what they think.
 There are resources on our website that may help you.
-You can find it here.
 Talking to parents of students who are currently in the program can also be helpful.
-You can contact the Shoreline HiCap Advocacy Group at www.shorelinehicap.org.
+You can contact the Shoreline HiCap Parent Association at www.shorelinehicap.org.

 Q: If I decide to enroll my student in a magnet program, can I change my mind later and re-enroll her in our home school?